keepkipod/router/README.md

 # Cell Router - Kubernetes Production Simulation

-A production-grade Kubernetes system simulating a multi-cell architecture with intelligent request routing, comprehensive observability, and GitOps deployment.
-The system consists of a Python-based router that directs traffic to three independent NGINX cells based on request payload, with full monitoring via Prometheus/Grafana and automated deployment through ArgoCD.
+A production-grade Kubernetes system simulating a multi-cell architecture with intelligent request routing, observability, and GitOps deployment.
+The system consists of a Python-based router that directs traffic to three independent NGINX cells based on request payload, with monitoring via Prometheus/Grafana and automated deployment through ArgoCD.

-## 🏗️ Architecture Overview
+## Architecture Overview

 - **Router Service**: FastAPI application that inspects request body and routes to appropriate NGINX cell
 - **3 NGINX Cells**: Independent deployments serving as backend services